 If the message is received from an MME then the Cause E-UTRAN IE and the Unknown Tracking Area IE may be present.
 If the message is received from an AMF via a PWS-IWF then the Cause NG-RAN IE and the Unknown NG-RAN Tracking Area List may be present.

 9.2.18 STOP-WARNING-REQUEST Request/Indication

+The STOP-WARNING-REQUEST Request/Indication primitive is specified in table 9.2.18-1.